 You are not required to disclose your mental illness(es) with prospective employers.
 The Americans with Disabilities Act considers clinical depression a protected disability, which means you can’t be discriminated against because of your depression.

-In some instances, there may be periods of time when working becomes so difficult that maintaining employment isn’t possible.
+In some instances, there may be periods of time when working becomes so difficult or treatment is so intense that maintaining employment isn’t possible.
 These times are incredibly difficult, but you can get through them.
-Reach out to friends and family for help, and look into the following national , which provide monthly income and health insurance for people who can’t work:
+Reach out to friends, family and your care team for help, and look into the following national , which provide monthly income and health insurance for people who can’t work:

 To qualify for SSDI you must have an impairment that prevents you from working for at least 12 months and you must have worked & paid into the Social Security program for a least 5 of the last 10 years.
 To apply, you can go in-person to any Social Security office or file an application online here.